Skip to content

 credentials:

-- { name: shield_master_key, value: "{{ vault_shield_master_key }}" }
+- { name: shield_master_key, value: "{{ shield_master_key }}" }

 - { name: shield_encryption_key, value: "{{ vault_shield_encryption_key }}" }

-- { name: cu_project_secret, value: "{{ vault_cu_project_secret }}" }
+- { name: redis_secret_key, value: "{{ redis_secret_key }}" }

-- { name: redis_secret_key, value: "{{ vault_redis_secret_key }}" }
+- { name: cu_project_secret, value: "{{ view_project_secret }}" }

 Security Hardening

-All service units include hardening directives:
+All deployed service units enforce process isolation and hardening guidelines:

 NoNewPrivileges=true